by Kilmor and John Albert

 More than twenty-three years after its founding, O22 continues to operate, and while many of the families involved continue fighting for justice, the Coalition’s actions and efforts are far more modest today than they were at its height.
 The first of two challenges contributing to its decline was the RCP’s shifting of focus and resources away from O22 post 9/11.
 The RCP correctly saw the need to organize resistance to the George W. Bush administration’s juggernaut of war and repression after 9/11, but in doing so, tilted its focus toward the petty bourgeoisie and away from the proletariat.
 Then, around 2004, the RCP began to greatly emphasize establishing a “culture of appreciation, promotion, and popularization” around its leader, Bob Avakian, and concluded that time and resources could be better devoted toward pursuing that goal.
 In a word, during O22’s heyday from 1996-2000, the RCP had committed a substantial amount of its people and resources to making the Coalition into what it was, so predictably, O22’s organizational capacity and potential greatly diminished once support was withdrawn.

 The second challenge contributing to O22’s decline was the chilling effect of 9/11.
 The events of and government propaganda after 9/11 convinced many that all police are heroes, and that to condemn their actions in the face of a common, foreign enemy is misguided, ungrateful, and unpatriotic.
-Cheng describes the contradictions presented while attempting to organize the NDP in NYC in the immediate aftermath of 9/11:
+Cheng describes the contradictions that emerged while attempting to organize the NDP in NYC in the immediate aftermath of 9/11:

 First off, we were meeting [to mobilize for the NDP] downtown, so we [didn’t] have a place to meet, ’cause that [was] ground zero; we [couldn’t] even go there….
 There were already a lot of events that were being cancelled, …so we were thinking, “Do we need to cancel?”
 And, of course, people were still getting beaten and killed by cops during that time we were figuring this out.
 We were like, “No, we still have to move forward.”
 There were meetings where some of the lawyers that worked with us were even saying, “Maybe you should do something indoors,” like something quieter, you know?… There was this one mother whose son was killed in Queens, whose other son was saved by a cop in the Twin Towers, so she had a lot of mixed feelings….
 So there were a lot of discussions.
 A core group of us were like, “We’re definitely doing something; we’re not gonna not have an NDP,” you know?
 And when we had national conference calls, it was just so surreal, because the other areas didn’t have the same problem; they weren’t feeling any pressure to not do something, because they weren’t in New York….
 So it was very difficult to organize, but I felt like [it was] one of the most triumphant NDPs….
 We were up against so much.